-In 2016, DWFI’s marketing director, Molly Nance, called Foster Executive Writing & Editing to step in and save her time by helping write the institute’s annual report – more than 60 pages of technical, political, scientific and socioeconomic topics that together reflect the institute’s big picture: helping the world ensure water and food security for a population on track to reach 10 billion by the year 2050.
+In 2016, DWFI’s marketing director, Molly Nance, called Foster Executive Writing & Editing to step in and save her time by helping write the institute’s annual report — more than 60 pages of technical, political, scientific and socioeconomic topics that together reflect the institute’s big picture: helping the world ensure water and food security for a population that is on track to reach 10 billion by the year 2050.
 Later, Kindra assisted at the institute’s bi-annual international conferences on the same topics, attending as many sessions as feasible, taking notes and writing summaries for the conference proceedings to inspire, influence and spark action from water, energy and food professionals, government leaders, advocates and activists across the globe.

 Annual report writing and editing

 Annual report writing and editing: An annual report is an organization’s most important marketing piece.
 It offers reasons for funders to fund, legislators to pass laws favorable to a mission, and stakeholders to support the organization and help reach its goals.
 In the nonprofit world, however, many annual reports are written by administrators or researchers who, although they know the topics best, are not experts in marketing.

 The problem is that it’s not easy to inspire audiences to a level of energy, commitment and drive that prompts them to act.
 It takes experience and finesse to do it successfully.
 Kindra draws from a deep well of experience with annual reports — commercial, academic and nonprofit.
 She has used this expertise for DWFI every year since 2016, sometimes writing and sometimes editing others’ work, taking the institute’s annual reports to a new level of richness to help the organization inspire diverse stakeholders around the world and advance its mission.